A Chirality-Based Quantum Leap: Chirality and Spin Measurements

-Recently, these approaches have been combined to explore spin-selectivity in a diamagnetic, helical peptide chain which formed an $\alpha$-helix.\cite{Aragones2017} These experiments allow measurement of the spin polarization power of a chiral molecule and provide direct evidence of the spin-filtering capabilities of these systems.
-By changing both the chirality of the molecule (by using both L- and D- isomers) and the magnetization orientation of the injecting electrode, they were able to demonstrate a clear change in the charge transport properties of the molecular system through these four iterations, and determine a spin polarization power (capability to spin‐polarize electrical current) of ~60\%.
+Recently, these approaches were combined to explore spin selectivity in a diamagnetic, helical peptide chain that formed an $\alpha$-helix.\cite{Aragones2017} These experiments allow measurement of the spin polarization power of a chiral molecule and provide direct evidence of the spin-filtering capabilities of these systems.
+By changing both the chirality of the molecule (by using both \textsc{l}- and \textsc{d}- isomers) and the magnetization orientation of the injecting electrode, a clear change in the charge transport properties of the molecular system through these four possible conditions was demonstrated, besides a spin polarization power (capability to spin‐polarize electrical current) of ~60\%.